Use a checklist to carry out a smog inspection and record violations via the mobile app.

 In addition, the car manufacturers have the possibility to undercut the values of the legislator by stricter specifications.
 In this case, the inspectors use the stricter values for the smog check inspection.
 For this purpose, they are given access to various databases.

 All guideline values, whether from the legislator or the automotive industry, are adjusted at regular intervals.

 During the test, the vehicle is started to measure the level of carbon monoxide and other chemical compounds.
 For this purpose, a probe is placed in the exhaust.
 Measurements are taken at idle and increased idle.

 Since the smog check inspection is part of the general inspection, the values determined are first recorded in a checklist in order to compare them with the target values of the manufacturer or the legislator after all tests have been completed.
-The checklist also has the advantage that all important data about the vehicle, from the vehicle owner to the registration, are recorded in one document.
-This minimises the error rate.
+The checklist also has the advantage that all-important data about the vehicle, from the vehicle owner to the registration, are recorded in one document.
+This minimizes the error rate.

-For vehicles with on-board computers, the exhaust emission test can also be carried out as a so-called "On Board Diagnosis" (OBD).
+For vehicles with on-board computers, the exhaust smog check inspection can also be carried out as a so-called "On Board Diagnosis" (OBD).
 In this case, the memory is read out and the tester no longer has to insert a probe into the exhaust pipe.

-Emission testing centres are responsible for an exhaust emission test.
+Emission testing centres are responsible for an exhaust smog check inspection.
 The use of paper-based emissions inspection checklists for regular registration renewals is inefficient and non-transparent.
 Lumiform, the mobile and powerful inspection app, helps inspectors with: